jonpeterson/jackson-module-model-versioning/README.md

 See the tests under `src/test/groovy` for more.

 ## Compatibility
+* Requires Java 6 or higher
-Compiled for Java 6 and tested with Jackson 2.2 - 2.8.
+* Requires Jackson 2.2 or higher (tested with Jackson 2.2 - 2.8).

 ## Getting Started with Gradle
 ```groovy